ElinamLLC/SharpVectors/docfx/articles/resource_converter.md

 The following sample code uses the snippet resource key resolver, or @SharpVectors.Renderers.CodeSnippetKeyResolver, to resolve the keys.
 To reduce the code length for the screen, we will assume the snippet is stored in a file, and load it from the file.

-The test code snippet will convert the specified SVG file name to the lower camel case naming format as the resource key.
+The test code snippet (C# code) will convert the specified SVG file name to the lower camel case naming format as the resource key.
 # [C#](#tab/csharp)
 ```csharp
 using System.Windows;